adamgordonbell/agbell.github.io/posts/2016-04-20-postgres-update-with-join.md

  )
  select * from replacement
 ```
-*The cte might seems verbose, but I'm going to need it later, and it helps my sql stay organized*
+*The cte might seem verbose, but I'm going to need it later, and it helps my sql stay organized*

 ### Testing the select as an update, without applying changes:
 ``` sql